 Congress passed the Trade and Tariff Act in 1984, which built upon and amended the prior Trade Act of 1974.
 The act gave enhanced "fast-track" authority to negotiate bilateral free trade agreements, streamlining negotiations.

-Canadian Prime Minister Mulroney agreed with Reagan to begin negotiations for the Canada-U.S. Free Trade Agreement.
-It was signed 1988 and went into effect 1989.
-NAFTA has now replaced it.
-(Source: "NAFTA Timeline," NaFina.)
+Canadian Prime Minister Brian Mulroney agreed to begin discussions for the Canada-U.S. Free Trade Agreement in 1985.
+Negotiations began in 1986, and the agreement was signed in 1988.
+It went into effect on January 1, 1989 and remained in force until NAFTA replaced it.

 Article 102 of the NAFTA agreement outlines its purpose.
-There are seven specific goals.
+There are seven specific goals:

 - Eliminate barriers to trade and facilitate the cross-border movement of goods and services.

 - Increase investment opportunities.

 - Provide protection and enforcement of intellectual property rights.